The Texas & New Orleans received twelve of the Class F-1 locomotives in 1918. They were given road numbers 970 through 981.

 Locobase 86 shows a later set of firebox and superheater areas that appears to have been standard for all of the Decks from this era.
 F-3s served until retirement in 1952-1958; F-4s had a similar career and were retired in 1951-1958.

-Boiler had feedwater heater.
+Boiler had Worthington 4-B feed water heater.
 The last in a run of Santa Fes that included the F-3 and the 50 F-4s brought west in a single train called the Prosperity Special in 1922 (see Locobase 3291).
-The original 1930 table showed a firebox heating surface of 381 sq ft, which is a minor difference from the SP diagram, and a superheater area of 1,381 sq ft, which was a much greater difference.
+This class has been divided into entries.
+This one shows the 45 that had 381 sq ft (35.4 sq m), which is a minor difference from the SP diagram.This included 130 sq ft (12.1 sq m) in the combustion chamber.
+Locobase 15932 documents the impact of installing thermic syphons in the last five engines.

 Most of the F-5s went to the Texas & New Orleans lines, where they worked until retirement in 1949-1956.